 We are extremely grateful to Jane Lomas and Sadegh Parvizi at CB&I and all the other members of ICorr that give up their time freely to assist our Young Engineers with their career development

 For complete article of the newsletter please click link below;

 Young Engineers Program (YEP) 2018

 Following on from the success of the 2012-13 and 2014-15 young engineers program the Institute of Corrosion will be starting the next event in this series in January 2018.

-There will be lectures on the subjects related to Corrosion in Oil and Gas as shown below along with the dates below.
+There will be subjects related to Corrosion in Oil and Gas as shown below along with the dates below.
 There is requirement to attend all meetings.

 Subject may change due to availability of personnel